 ‘One good turn deserves another’ is a well-known Dutch saying.
 When you know you are getting something from another person, you are more likely to give them something in return.
 Conversely, of course, this also applies!
 When you treat your employees well, they will perform their jobs well.
 Are you buying a birthday gift for a distant uncle or aunt?
 Then they will do the same for you when you turn another year older.

-This first of the 7 principles of persuasion is so strong, that it almost feels like an obligation!
+This first principle of Cialdini’s 7 principles is so strong.
+It almost feels like an obligation!

 - Offer valuable content, such as an e-book or an exclusive PDF file.